pstaender/neo4jmapper/README.md

 ### onBeforeInitialize

-Is called when the model is registered.
-For instance, it's used to ensure autoindex.
+Called once the model is being registered.
+For instance, to ensure autoindex on defined fields is done in this part:

 ```coffeescript
   Node::onBeforeInitialize = (next) ->